s3git/s3git-rb/README.md

 This Ruby Gem is based on the [s3git-go](https://github.com/s3git/s3git-go) package that is invoked via foreign function interface (FFI) as described [here](https://github.com/ffi/ffi).

+**DISCLAIMER: This software is still under development (although the storage format/model is stable) -- use at your own peril for now**

+**Note that the API is not stable yet, you can expect minor changes/extensions**

 Install
 -------